Drivers in Hier Config

 Creating a Custom Driver

-module.
+This guide walks you through the process of creating a custom driver using the HConfigDriverBase class from the hier_config.platforms.driver_base module.
 Custom drivers allow you to define operating system-specific rules and behaviors for managing device configurations.

 Overview of HConfigDriverBase

-class provides a foundation for defining driver-specific rules and behaviors.
+The HConfigDriverBase class provides a foundation for defining driver-specific rules and behaviors.
 It encapsulates configuration rules and methods for handling idempotency, negation, and more.
 You will extend this class to create a new driver.

 Key Components:

-3. Properties: Adjust behavior for negation and declaration prefixes.
+_instantiate_rulesmethod. - Properties: Adjust behavior for negation and declaration prefixes.

 Steps to Create a Custom Driver